 If you didn’t find the High-performance option simply expend Hide additional plans to get it.

 Disable Fast Startup

-Windows 10 Fast Startup feature designed to reduce startup time by pre-loading some boot information before your PC shuts off.
-But when it’s enabled and you shut down the computer, all sessions logged off and the computer enters hibernation that may slow down shutdown speed for your computer.
-And disable fast startup seems Solved slow shutdown problem for some users as well.
+Windows 10 Fast Startup feature is designed to reduce startup time by pre-loading some boot information before your PC shuts off.
+But when it’s enabled and you shut down the computer, all sessions are logged off and the computer enters hibernation which may slow down shutdown speed for your computer.
+And disable fast startup seems Solved the slow shutdown problem for some users as well.

 - Open Control panel

 - Change View by Large icons and click Power Options.